Skip to contents

 • 'none' - No additional predictor derivates are created.

-• 'quad' - Adds quadratic transformed predictors.
+• 'quad' - Adds quadratic derivate predictors.

 • 'interaction' - Add interacting predictors.
 Interactions need to be specified ("int_variables")!

-• 'thresh' - Add threshold transformed predictors.
+• 'thresh' - Add threshold derivate predictors.

-• 'hinge' - Add hinge transformed predictors.
+• 'hinge' - Add hinge derivate predictors.

 • 'bin' - Add predictors binned by their percentiles.